elastic/testing-genai-applications/09-user-feedback/README.md

-# Attach user feedback to production requests
+# Attach user feedback to application requests

 This exercise teaches you how to incorporate human feedback on real LLM responses using [Arize Phoenix][phoenix].